 I change the tube and promptly puncture that one as well.
 To complete this farce — had I read the instructions on how to change a tyre backwards, or what? — only then do I find and remove the thorn.
 I run through my patches attempting a fix, but everything’s too wet and my hands are shaking too violently.
 It’s pouring now and the wind is howling, so I take refuge in a phone box and arrange my few bags around the bottom in a sorry attempt at insulation.
 Then I simply stand there for the next four hours like I’m waiting for the phone to ring.

-Not wishing to keep my wife up all night, I wait until 5 a.m. to give her a wake-up call.
+Not wishing to keep Therese up all night, I wait until 5 a.m. to give her a wake-up call.
 I’m miserable and rather deliriously bored with my misery at this point.
 Perhaps influenced by my experience in Carlilse, it never even occurs to me to knock on doors to demand somebody let me in, because I feel so awkwardly stupid about my predicament that I’d rather dance on the edge of hypothermia all night than inconvenience somebody.

 In a weird way I feel like I’m hitchhiking again, only this time I’ve thumbed down an idiot phonebox.

 My quest for endless momentum, my unwavering faith in it, has led me here, and for once I’m not going anywhere.